MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 >
 > The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.

-1. Download the [App Center SDK for React Native](https://github.com/Microsoft/appcenter-sdk-react-native/releases/latest) frameworks provided as a zip file.
+1. Download the [App Center SDK for React Native](https://github.com/Microsoft/appcenter-sdk-react-native/releases/latest) frameworks provided as a zip file and unzip it.

+2. You will see a folder named **AppCenterReactNativeShared** which contains a single framework for the required React Native iOS bridge.

-2. Download the corresponding [App Center SDK for iOS](https://github.com/Microsoft/AppCenter-SDK-Apple/releases) frameworks provided as a zip file.
+3. Download the corresponding [App Center SDK for iOS](https://github.com/Microsoft/AppCenter-SDK-Apple/releases) frameworks provided as a zip file and unzip it.

-3. Unzip both archives and you will see a folder called **AppCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
+4. You will see a folder called **AppCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
 The framework called `AppCenter` is required in the project as it contains code that is shared between the different modules.
-You will also see a folder named **AppCenterReactNativeShared** which contains a single framework for the React Native bridge for iOS which is also required.

-4. [Optional] Create a subdirectory for 3rd-party libraries.
+5. [Optional] Create a subdirectory for 3rd-party libraries.
    * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now (under the **ios** directory of your project).
    * Create a group called **Vendor** inside your Xcode project to mimic your file structure on disk.

-5. Open Finder and copy the previously unzipped **AppCenter-SDK-Apple/iOS** and **AppCenterReactNativeShared** folders into your project's folder at the location where you want it to reside.
+6. Open Finder and copy the previously unzipped **AppCenter-SDK-Apple/iOS** and **AppCenterReactNativeShared** folders into your project's folder at the location where you want it to reside.

-6. Add the SDK frameworks to the project in Xcode:
+7. Add the SDK frameworks to the project in Xcode:

    * Make sure the Project Navigator is visible (⌘+1).
    * Drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework**, **AppCenterCrashes.framework** and **AppCenterReactNativeShared.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
 Note that **AppCenter.framework** and **AppCenterReactNativeShared.framework** are required to start the SDK, make sure they are added to your project, otherwise the other modules won't work and your app won't compile.
    * A dialog will appear, make sure your app target is checked, then click **Finish**.

-7. Link AppCenter React Native plugins projects to your app's project:.
+8. Link AppCenter React Native plugins projects to your app's project:

    * Make sure the Project Navigator is visible (⌘+1).
    * For each AppCenter React Native plugin navigate to the folder containing source code.
 Paths respectively will be